rguske/rguske.github.io/post/vmware_vctl_kind_writing_configuration_failed/index.md

 <center> {{< tweet 1364258078410080270 >}} </center>

-Normally, there isn't a real issue with loosing a caching device in a vSAN cluster but let me put it that way, I'm really using all my given 2-node cluster resources and a risk of data-loss was calculated.
+Normally, there isn't a real issue with loosing a caching device in a vSAN cluster but let me put it that way, I'm really using all my given 2-node cluster resources and a potential risk of data-loss was calculated.
 Not everybody can have a "homelab" like the Homelab King[^1], right? :wink:

 Unfortunaltey, some of my Tanzu Kubernetes Grid clusters[^2] suffered from the outage and one of those clusters was the one, which is providing my Harbor[^3] registry service which I needed for my demo.